 The purpose of this report is to describe the data, methods, and assumptions used to develop the UC Berkeley Center for Labor Research and Education and UCLA Center for Health Policy Research California Simulation of Insurance Markets (CalSIM).
 CalSIM is a micro-simulation model designed to estimate the effects of specific aspects of the Affordable Care Act (ACA) on firm and individual behavior affecting insurance coverage in California.
 CalSIM is constructed using four main data sets: the 2004-2008 Medical Expenditure Panel Survey (MEPS) Household Component and the Person Round Plan data files, the 2009 California Health Interview Survey (CHIS), California Employment Development Department (EDD) 2007 analysis data, and the 2010 California Employer Health Benefits Survey (CEHBS).
-CHIS and the CEHBS provide demographic, employment and health distributions that adjust MEPS nationally-representative data to build a California-centric model of firms and workers.
-Additionally, CalSIM predicts and integrates immigration status into behavioral predictions to accurately account for the unique immigration makeup of California.
-Using this constructed final decision set, CalSIM simulates the coverage choices of employers to offer health insurance and individuals to take up in both private markets and public insurance programs.
-CalSIM produces California-centric estimates of insurance coverage as a result of ACA implementation, by calibrating MEPS individuals using CHIS data.
-In doing so, CalSIM proactively gauges the impact of California's socioeconomic, demographic, and insurance coverage distributions on California's private and public insurance markets.
-Consequently, CalSIM offers robust projections of insurance status with the ACA for the California population.
+CHIS and CEHBS provide California-specific demographic, employment, and health information to supplement national MEPS data and form a model of firms and workers representative of California.
+Additionally, CalSIM incorporates immigration status into behavioral predictions to account for California's considerable immigrant population.
+Having constructed a final decision set, CalSIM simulates the coverage choices of employers to offer health insurance and individuals to take up in both private markets and public insurance programs.
+CalSIM thus produces California-centric estimates of insurance coverage resulting from ACA implementation, allowing detailed projections of insurance status among California's nonelderly population.

 This report is structured as follows.
-Section 2 describes the features of the ACA central to CalSIM design, including details on the aspects of the ACA that affect firm and individual behavior.
+Section 2 describes the features of the ACA central to CalSIM design, including those relevant to firm and individual behavior.
 Section 3 outlines the CalSIM general modeling approach, including flow diagrams of data construction and insurance coverage decisions.
-Section 4 presents the source data sets and methods of data construction and Section 5 offers further technical details of the behavioral components and insurance coverage determination processes.
+Section 4 presents the source data sets and methods of data construction, and Section 5 offers further technical details of the behavioral components and insurance coverage determination processes.
 Section 6 offers a discussion of the model limitations and next steps for future versions of the CalSIM model.
 Section 7 concludes with descriptions of previous version of CalSIM and their corresponding publications.